Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking: Beacon2Science Pipeline

 We use a super-resolution factor $X = 2$ due to computing limitations and to improve training time.
-We also employ a ``warmup'' period of four epochs, where $\lambda_{2}$ is set to zero.
-This allows more stable training, delaying the relativistic adversarial loss contribution to the generator training.
-Together with the Adam optimizer~\cite{adam}, we use a learning rate of $10^{-5}$ for the generator and $10^{-6}$ for the discriminator and train until the generator validation loss plateaus.
+To ensure stable training, we introduce a short “warmup” phase lasting four training passes (epochs), during which the contribution of the adversarial loss term ($L_{\mathrm{G}}^{\mathrm{gan}}$) is temporarily disabled by setting $\lambda_{2}=0$.
+This helps the generator start learning meaningful structure before the discriminator starts applying pressure to improve accuracy.

+To train the networks, we use the Adam optimizer~\cite{adam}, which automatically adjusts how the model updates itself to improve learning efficiency.
+The learning rate (which controls the step size with which the optimizer moves towards the minimum of the loss function) is set to $10^{-5}$ for the generator and $10^{-6}$ for the discriminator.
+We reserve $10\%$ of the dataset as a validation set.
+This portion is not used to update the model parameters but helps monitor progress and prevent overfitting, which happens if the model exhibits strong performance on the training data, but poor performance on new, unseen data.
+Training is stopped early if the model’s performance on the validation set stops improving.